isorna/dzc/rules/scenery.md

 ### Destructible

 _Buildings, forests, or barricades._ Scenery pieces with this rule have Armour and Damage Points and can be destroyed.
-Although most scenery could fall into this category, it s simpler to let mostly Garrisons be Destructible.
+Although most scenery could fall into this category, it's simpler to let mostly Garrisons be Destructible.

 The Armour and Damage Points of a Destructible scenery piece can vary a lot, but for ease of play, several types are included in the Features section on page 40.
 When shooting at a Destructible scenery piece, weapons **hit on a 2+ before Accuracy modifiers** (for example disembarking and then shooting would hit on a 4+).
 Scenery cannot be Hull Down.

-**If a weapon scores a Critical on a Destructible scenery piece, it only loses 1 Damage Point.** However, it also receives a **Collateral Damage token.** It s easiest to use a dice to keep track of Collateral Damage toekns.
+**If a weapon scores a Critical on a Destructible scenery piece, it only loses 1 Damage Point.** However, it also receives a **Collateral Damage token.** It's easiest to use a dice to keep track of Collateral Damage toekns.
 See Collateral Damage on page 39 for rules on resolving Collateral Damage.

-**When a Destructible piece of scenery with 10 or more starting Damage Points is destroyed, roll 1D3.** Any units within that many inches (measured from the edges of the scenery piece) take that many automatic hits with an **Energy value equal to the scenery piece s Armour.** Body Cover may not be used against these hits.
+**When a Destructible piece of scenery with 10 or more starting Damage Points is destroyed, roll 1D3.** Any units within that many inches (measured from the edges of the scenery piece) take that many automatic hits with an **Energy value equal to the scenery piece's Armour.** Body Cover may not be used against these hits.

 **Each unit inside a Garrison that is destroyed instead takes 2D3 hits.** Roll once and apply the result to each unit inside. **If an Objective that isn't being carried (see Objectives for details) is in a Garrison that is destroyed, the Objective is removed from the game.**